Get Cost on Whatsapp Phone

 • Genetic abnormalities: Genetic conditions, such as cystic fibrosis, can affect sperm production and function.

-• Infections: Infections, such as mumps, can damage the testicles and affect sperm production.
+• Infections: Certain infections, such as mumps (especially after puberty), can damage the testicles and interfere with sperm production.

 • Varicoceles: Enlarged veins in the scrotum can cause heat buildup, leading to reduced sperm quality and quantity.